Manja, India

-Manja is a small town in Karbi Anglong district of Assam state of India.
-Manja is situated on bank of river Chomna (Yamuna) Diphu roi It is surrounded with beautiful blue hills.
+Manja is a small town in the Karbi Anglong district of Assam in India.
+It lies on the banks of the Chomna (Yamuna) river and is surrounded by scenic blue hills.
+The town is also the starting point of National Highway 329, connecting it to nearby cities such as Diphu and Dimapur.
+Manja has an estimated population of around 30,000 and serves as a local hub with schools, junior colleges, and a community health centre.
+The nearby Langvoku waterfall, located about 10 km from the town, is one of its main natural attractions.

 Tourism

 Langvoku waterfall is 10km away from the town.

 Transport

-Manja is the starting point of NH 329A.
-NH29 pass through it and it connects the other important places.
+Manja is the starting point of NH 329.
+It is also a junction of NH-29 and connects to other important places.
 The nearest airport is Dimapur airport which is 40 km away and the nearest railway station is Diphu railway station which is 16km away.
 The town is well connected to other important places by Bus service.